lmu-mandy/project-bar/README.md

 is in Keras.

 ### How to run code
-In order to run the code follow these steps:
+In order to run the code, follow these steps:
 1. Clone the repository
 2. Download the data
 3. Create a free google account (in case you do not have it already)